hugomtr/IADeep-with-Numba/README.md

 ```
 ### Issues & Troubleshooting

-For running the project correctly it is important that you are able to install the required library with each specific versions.
+For running the project correctly it is important that you are able to install all the required library with each specific versions.